The Sub 3:30 Marathon: Essential Guide + Training Plan

 man running on the beach

-Much like Thomas explains in the 4 hour marathon guide, planning to run our race at this exact pace leaves little room for error.
+As Thomas explains in the 4-hour marathon guide, planning to run our race at this exact pace leaves little room for error.

-That’s why I recommend aiming for 7:50 per mile (4:52 per kilometer) as your goal pace.
+I recommend aiming for 7:50 per mile pace (4:52 per kilometer) as your goal pace.

-This will be the equivalent of about a 3:25 marathon giving you a 5 minute cushion on your goal time.
+This will be the equivalent of about a 3 hour 25 minute marathon (3:25), giving you a 5-minute cushion on your goal time.

-This pace will be the main thing we focus on in training.
-You should get to the point where this pace feels natural, and you can run close to it by feel.
+This training pace will be the main focus of our plan.
+You should reach the point where this pace feels natural and you can run close to it by feel.

-On race day, this is the pace you’ll want to make sure you are hitting.
-Check your watch each mile to ensure you are on pace.
+On race day, you’ll want to make sure you’re hitting this pace.
+Check your watch each mile to ensure you’re on point.

 feet of a group of runners

-Running 7:45 for a mile or two isn’t likely to be the end of the world but going out at 7:30 pace for the first 5k could potentially cause you to hit the wall hard at 20 miles.
+Running 7:45 for a mile or two isn’t likely to be the end of the world, but going out at a 7:30 pace for the first 5K could potentially cause you to hit the wall hard at 20 miles.

-I typically even recommend starting the first 2-3 miles a little bit slower than goal pace to make sure you don’t get overzealous.
-Then, you can start gaining some of that time back by keeping a few seconds under your pace for the rest of the race.
+I typically recommend starting the first 2-3 miles a little bit slower than your goal pace to prevent overzealousness.
+Then, you can regain some of that time by keeping a few seconds under your pace for the rest of the race.

 fast runner's running shoes

-In this section, we will talk about what you can expect from the training plan regarding mileage, workouts, cross training, and rest/recovery.
+In this section, we will talk about what you can expect from our training plan regarding mileage, workouts, cross training, and rest/recovery.

-The training will start out at 30 miles a week and peak at 55 miles a week.
-You will run 6 days a week with one rest day/cross training day.
+The training will start at 30 miles a week and peak at 55 miles a week.
+You will run six days a week with one rest day or cross-training day.

 For instance, if you wanted to do your long run on Saturday, your off day would now be Friday, and the workout would now be on Tuesday.